gurudevsinghsandhu/Kubernetes_repo/README.md

-# Kubernetes_Concepts: K8s
+Kubernetes Concepts: K8s

-How to install Minikube using chocolatey on Window:-
+How to Install Minikube using Chocolatey on Windows

-To install :-
+Step 1: Install Minikube

 choco install minikube

+Step 2: Start Your Cluster

-Start your cluster :- [ Make sure docker would be installed in your system minikube start --driver=docker
+Make sure Docker is installed on your system before starting Minikube.

+minikube start --driver=docker

+Step 3: Install kubectl Command Using curl

-Install Kubectl command using curl :-
+Install curl Using Chocolatey

-Firstly install curl using chocolatey after that install curl using choco
+choco install curl

+Download kubectl Binary

-If you have curl installed, use this command: curl.exe -LO "https://dl.k8s.io/release/v1.32.0/bin/windows/amd64/kubectl.exe"
+If you already have curl installed, use the following command:

+curl.exe -LO "https://dl.k8s.io/release/v1.32.0/bin/windows/amd64/kubectl.exe"

-Validate the binary :-
+Step 4: Validate the Binary

 curl.exe -LO "https://dl.k8s.io/v1.32.0/bin/windows/amd64/kubectl.exe.sha256"

+Step 5: Add kubectl to PATH Environment Variable

-Append or prepend the kubectl binary folder to your PATH environment variable:-
+Append or prepend the kubectl binary folder to your PATH environment variable.

+Step 6: Verify kubectl Version

-Test to ensure the version of kubectl is the same as downloaded:- kubectl version --client
+Ensure the installed kubectl version matches the one you downloaded:

+kubectl version --client

+Accessing Your Minikube Cluster

-# To access your minikube cluster for accessing your application {curl Pod_ip}
+To access your Minikube cluster and interact with your application:

+SSH into Minikube:

 minikube ssh

+Use curl to access your application:

-curl pod_ip
+curl <Pod_IP>

+Managing Kubernetes Resources

-# For Creating a Container: -
+Creating a Pod

+Use a YAML file to create a pod:

 kubectl create -f pod.yml

+Checking Pod Status

-# To check the pod
+To check the status of all pods:

-   kubect get pods
+kubectl get pods

-# To check the more details about pods
+To get more details about the pods:

 kubectl get pods -o wide

-Note:- To check all the command check kubectlcheatsheat on google

-# To Delete the Pod
+Deleting a Pod

+To delete a specific pod:

-   kubectl delete pod nginx
+kubectl delete pod <pod-name>

-# How to list all the resource in a perticular namespace
+Listing Kubernetes Resources

+List All Resources in a Particular Namespace

 kubectl get all

-# To list all the resources from all the namespaces
+List All Resources from All Namespaces

 kubectl get all -A

-# To List Deployment in k8s
+List Deployments

 kubectl get deployment

-# To list ReplicaSet
+List ReplicaSets

 kubectl get rs

-# To watch the pods
+Watch Pods in Real-Time

 kubectl get pods -w

+Applying Changes to Deployment

-# IF you done few changes inside your deployment file and now you want to apply them you need to run this command
+If you make changes to your deployment file, apply them using:

-   kubectl apply -f filename.yml
+kubectl apply -f <filename>.yml

+Notes

+To find all kubectl commands, search for kubectl cheatsheet on Google.